Fibre Reinforced Concrete Track Slab

-BarChip Fibre Eliminates Steel from Concrete Track Slab
+BarChip Fibre Eliminates Steel fom Concrete Track Slab

-Concrete track slab is a ballastless rail track system where the rail track is laid on a continuously reinforced concrete slab rather than traditional ballast material.
-The concrete track slab design is ideal for high-speed rail, metro, elevated rail and light rail tram systems, providing a stable and low-maintenance track design.
+Fibre reinforced concrete track slab is a ballastless rail track system where the rail is laid on a continuously reinforced concrete slab rather than traditional ballast.
+Concrete track slab design is ideal for high-speed rail, metro, elevated rail and light rail systems, providing a stable, durable and low-maintenance solution for modern rail infrastructure.

 Fibre Reinforced Concrete Track Slab – The BarChip Advantage